-The Corporation had cash and cash equivalents which totaled \$6,611,783 as at December 31, 2023, (December 31, 2022 - \$1,528,706).
+The Corporation had cash and cash equivalents which totaled \$9,106,885 as at December 31, 2024, (December 31, 2023 - \$6,611,783).
 These funds are subject to a combination of the \$100,000 maximum guarantee per individual institution as provided by the Canadian Deposit Insurance Corporation, a federal Crown corporation, as well as a guarantee of \$1,000,000 provided by the Canadian Investors Protection Fund.

 The Corporation does not believe that it is subject to any significant concentration of credit risk.
 Cash and cash equivalents are in place with major Canadian financial institutions.
-40% of accounts receivable should be reflected as an increase in credit risk but as a result of this amount not being significant to the consolidated financial statements as a whole, the increased credit risk has not been recorded as an expected credit loss.
+40% of trade receivables should be reflected as an increase in credit risk but as a result of this amount not being significant to the consolidated financial statements as a whole, the increased credit risk has not been recorded as an expected credit loss.
+Investments are mainly composed of investments in public companies shares, GICs and mutual funds held with brokers.
+Remaining balance of deferred income within accounts receivable is due no later than June 2025 and the Corporation has not experienced any payment delays on previous milestone payments received to date.